Weather, climate disasters surge fivefold in 50 years: UN - RFI

 Mami Mizutori, who heads the UN office for disaster risk reduction, also hailed the life-saving impact of the improved early warning systems.

-But she warned in the statement that "the number of people exposed to disaster risk is increasing due to population growth in hazard-exposed areas and the growing intensity and frequency of weather events."
+But she warned that "the number of people exposed to disaster risk is increasing due to population growth in hazard-exposed areas and the growing intensity and frequency of weather events."

 And while early warning systems save lives, they have done little to shield disaster-prone areas from swelling economic damage.